 Lebanon is a small country half the size of Wales struggling to host well over a million Syrian refugees on top of more than 400,000 Palestinian refugees already living in the country – and despite high levels of poverty and unemployment among its own population.

 With no official refugee camps for Syrians, most of the new arrivals are living in makeshift tented settlements, in cramped apartment blocks, or in abandoned or half-built buildings.

 Decades later those who fled to Lebanon are still living as refugees.
-Most people live in overcrowded, poor conditions, are unemployed, do not have proper rights and are unable to access public services.
+Most people live in overcrowded, poor conditions, are unemployed and can't access public services.
 Palestinian refugees from Syria are also fleeing and now joining camps in Lebanon putting even further strain on Palestinian host communities.

-CAFOD in Lebanon
+Our work in Lebanon

 - help Syrian refugee and Lebanese young people develop life skills and play a part in building up their local community.